10 things about 2017: part onePosted: December 22, 2017

 The landmark legislation to be implemented from April 2018 means that more people will be entitled to help and they will get it earlier.
 However, doubts persist about whether the funding will be enough and whether England can develop the same prevention culture as Wales.

 The scale of the challenge was highlighted as the year ended with yet another rise in homelessness and temporary accommodation and ministers being accused of being ‘unacceptably complacent’ by the Public Accounts Committee.
-As MPs described in a revealing debate in November, ‘accommodation’ can mean a block in the middle of an industrial estate and ‘temporary’ that can mean up to 19 years.
+As MPs described in a revealing debate in November, ‘accommodation’ can mean a block in the middle of an industrial estate and ‘temporary’ can mean up to 19 years.

 The scale of the problem was illustrated in a report from Crisis in August estimated that 160,000 households were affected by core homelessness in 2016, a third more than 2011, but that this could double over the next 25 years.